 Lay the next sheet alongside the first fitted sheet with the sheet ends lapping up the wall and the edge of the sheet overlapping the previously fitted sheet by approximately 1 - 2cm.
-Trim the factory edge of the opposite side of this sheet as above and apply a strip of a double sided plasticiser resistant contact adhesive 85mm minimum wide tape under the line of the seam.
+Trim the factory edge of the opposite side of this sheet as above and apply a strip of Modul'up adhesive tape under the line of the seam.

 Scribe and cut each end of this length as for the first sheet.

 Cut the seam to form a close butted seam as above.

-Note: Use a hook blade when making the final cut for seams to avoid damaging the adhesive tape, or when making any cut over vinyl asbestos tiles.
+Note: use a hook blade when making the final cut for seams to avoid damaging the Modul'up adhesive tape, or when making any cut over vinyl asbestos tiles.